McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 As i work on rehashing the site for these updates, i'll be using this section as a dumping ground for new content that should find a more appropriate home later on.
 See the [readme](https://github.com/McNerdius/TailBlazor/blob/main/readme.md){target="_blank"} to see how that's going.

 * The new `blazor*-empty` templates are a great addition to .NET 7, as are the new [loading progress properties](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-dotnet-7-preview-7/#new-blazor-loading-page){target="_blank"}.
-But the `-empty` templates don't show off tese additions.
-I've updated the `tailblazor.dev` awesomeface-loader to show progress by extending `width` and `content` in tailwind config, wrapping the new CSS properties/variables.
-In `tailblazor-templates` i will stick to the .NET 7 "full" template's design, with some Tailwind peppered in.
+But the `-empty` templates don't show off these additions.
+I've updated the `tailblazor.dev` awesomeface-loader to show progress by extending `width` and `content` in [tailwind.config.js](https://github.com/McNerdius/TailBlazor/blob/main/Source/tailwind.config.js), wrapping the new CSS properties/variables.
+In `tailblazor-templates` i will stick to the .NET 7 "full" template's design, with some tailwind css peppered in.
 *